raulriera/ghost-storage-supabase/README.md

 mkdir -p content/adapters/storage/supabase
 ```

-After that, simply copy the contexts of this repo into that newly created directory.
+After that, simply copy the contents of this repo into that newly created directory.

 ## Usage